YasaminAsadian/Final_5001/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell (reproduction)

-We start with a random matrix with random number of dead vs live cells (but the probability is already set).
+We start with a random matrix with random number of dead vs live cells (with certain live to dead cell probability).
 The function counting_neighbours start counting all the 8 surrounding neighbours according to the periodic or non-periodic boundary condition to come up with a number which represents the total live cells around each element.
 Once this number has been figured out the four rules of the game will be checked and evaluated via the checking_rule function.
 The next step is to change live cells (if necessary) according to the rules.
 In this step, some of the live cells (ones) may be changed to zeros (dead) or may even just stay to be one.
 On the other hand, some of the zeros may become ones (live) or stay to be zero according to the rules.
 All these small changes will be saved in another ‘updated’ matrix via updated_matrix.py such that when the status of all of the cells and their neighbours are recognized we will have a completed new matrix (aka.
 Actual matrix) which will be shown as a real time animation using the game_of_life.py function.

 Major Challenges